Japan·17 - 24 September 2025

 Day 5: Sunday, September 21, 2025

-After breakfast at the hotel, we’ll begin our day of discovery.
+After breakfast at our hotel, we’ll begin a day of discovery.
 A naturalist guide will take us on a scenic drive around Aso, sharing insights into the area’s remarkable geology, flora, and fauna.
-As we travel along the caldera’s rim and through the countryside, we’ll be treated to breathtaking views of rolling grasslands and volcanic peaks that define the landscape.
+Traveling along the Volcano's caldera rim and through the countryside, we’ll enjoy breathtaking views of the rolling grasslands and volcanic peaks that define the landscape.

-Lunch will be a picnic prepared by the hotel, set against Aso’s stunning backdrop.
+Lunch is a prepared picnic set against Aso’s stunning backdrop.
 In the afternoon, we’ll visit Takachiho Gorge, a narrow ravine formed by volcanic forces, where towering cliffs frame a crystal-clear river below.

-Afterward, we’ll return to the hotel for some rest.
-Tonight, dinner is at your leisure, with plenty of dining options to choose from.
+Afterward, we’ll return to the hotel for a welcome rest.
+Tonight, dinner is at your leisure, with several suggested dining options all within a 10-15 minute walk.

 Included